MagdalenaOlak/Java_solutions/README.md

 			}
 		}

-- <a name=""></a>[Greet the name from array](https://gist.github.com/MagdalenaOlak/fb20c985a242b1bbe8908d9df2f167f5) - Write a program in which you declare and create a five-element array of the appropriate type.
+- <a name="Greet the name from array"></a>[Greet the name from array](https://gist.github.com/MagdalenaOlak/fb20c985a242b1bbe8908d9df2f167f5) - Write a program in which you declare and create a five-element array of the appropriate type.
 In the loop, you will get 5 names from the user and save them in it.
 Then display "Hello name_ftom_array" notifications on the screen for each of the given parameters.

 		public class Imiona {